City plans sewer system smoke test

-City of Billings sanitary sewer customers living in these areas have received an informational letter about the testing and will be notified with a “door knocker” a day or two before the testing is to occur, according to a press release from the city.
+City of Billings sanitary sewer customers living in these areas have received a letter about the testing and will be notified with a “door knocker” a day or two before the testing, according to a press release from the city.

 The purpose of the smoke testing is to locate possible sewer defects and to schedule repairs as necessary.

-During the testing, customers and the traveling public may notice white or gray colored smoke coming out of manholes, house vent stacks or holes in the ground.
+During the testing, the public may notice white or gray smoke coming from manholes, house vent stacks or holes in the ground.
 The smoke is non-toxic, non-staining, and is not a fire hazard.
 A slight sulfur odor may be noticeable.
 The smoke should not enter a building unless plumbing is defective or drain traps inside the building are dry.

 To help prevent smoke from entering a building, customers should make sure to pour up to a quart water down each floor drain and any infrequently used home plumbing fixtures before the scheduled test.
 Should the non-harmful smoke enter a building, opening windows will help it dissipate quickly.